himaeda1332/SI507_final_project/README.md

 ### 2. YouTube
 * [YouTube Data API](https://developers.google.com/youtube/v3)
-To use this API, you need to create Google account at first, then you can create your API key on GCP.
+To use this API, you need to create Google account at first, then you can create your API key on Google Cloud Platform.

-## 3. How to use this application
+### 3. How to use this application
 You run the below code
 ```shell
 $ python main.py
 ```
+### 1. User inputs keyword such as "beef tomato" and choose a cuisine type from the list such as "American" or "Japanese."
+Then, the app research recipes.
+### 2. The app returns the search results and shows the information of the meal, such as ingredients and calories.
+Also, the app shows the figure of how much nutrients the meal contains.
+### 3. When the user chooses a recipe which he/she wants to cook, the app searches related YouTube videos.
+User can choose a video and click it; then, it is shown on the new tab.
+### 4. Users can look at their search history.